Small Batch Gluten-Free Sweet Rolls

 Dry ingredients:

-½ cup tapioca, arrowroot, or potato starch
+½ cup tapioca,or potato starch

 1/4 tsp salt

-1½ tsp baking powder OR:
+1½ tsp baking powder If you are in a hurry, OR:

-(add 1½ tsp. yeast instead of baking powder)
+(or use 2¼ tsp. yeast instead of baking powder)

 Liquid ingredients: